 What happens when the nominee shareholder and nominee secretary services end?

 When the nominee shareholder service ends we will only complete the share transfer document transfering the share/s to the beneficial owner on file.
-To notify Companies House of the new shareholding situation, you should file an annual return (you can either wait until the due date or file an early one).
+To notify Companies House of the new shareholding situation, you should file a confirmation statement.

 When the nominee secretary service ends we will resign our secretary appointment.